AirshipWeb/airship-website/src/pages/blog/airship-update-july-2020.md

 If you are evaluating or running Airship, share your feedback in the [_Airship User Survey_]( https://www.surveymonkey.com/r/YKZ9NC2)!
 This survey provides users an opportunity to provide anonymous feedback to influence the community and software direction.
-By sharing information about your configuration and requirements, the Airship Working Committee will be able to advocate on your behalf.
-The 2020 survey results will be presented at the Fall Summit, November, 2020.
+By sharing information about your configuration and requirements, the Airship Working Committee will advocate on your behalf.
+We will present the 2020 survey results at the Fall Summit in November.
 Take the [_Airship User Survey_](https://www.surveymonkey.com/r/YKZ9NC2) to be included in this round of analysis.

 <br>